-But we are at 8 billion, increasing toward 10 at 8,000+ per hour.
+But we are over 8 billion, increasing toward 10 at 8,000+ per hour.
 What sort of story can we make of that?

 But everyone, including the establishment, knows that this is not what happens.
-Evidence gets retrofitted to support whatever story generates compliance or outrage… oh, and people are not rational.
+Evidence gets retrofitted to support whatever story generates compliance or outrage.
+The further complication is that the rational-actor model, on which the data-first approach depends, does not describe how most human decisions are made.

 But the illusion is peddled anyway.